Hover over each Learning Benefit below for a detailed explanation.

 If your 3- to 5-year old is more advanced, try these challenging books and activities:

-- Raining Cats and Dogs: A Collection of Irresistible Idioms and Illustrations to Tickle the Funny Bones of Young People by Will Moses.
+Raining Cats and Dogs: A Collection of Irresistible Idioms and Illustrations to Tickle the Funny Bones of Young People by Will Moses.
 The illustrations are playful representations of the literal meaning of the word—the perfect opportunity to talk about the playfulness of idioms in language!

-- Sir Cumference: And the First Round Table by Cindy Neuschwander, Wayne Gehenna.
+Sir Cumference: And the First Round Table by Cindy Neuschwander, Wayne Gehenna.
 A nice story to introduce complex mathematical vocabulary.

-- A Boy, a Dog, and a Frog by Mercer Mayer: Used by language researchers all over the world, this wonderful story is a great one to return to and build your child’s ability to tell a story and add details to over time.
+A Boy, a Dog, and a Frog by Mercer Mayer: Used by language researchers all over the world, this wonderful story is a great one to return to and build your child’s ability to tell a story and add details to over time.

-- Games that make you think.
+- Games that make your child think.